LivepoolQ/unpredictable/team/conghaowong.md

 ### Publications

+- B. Xia, C. Wong, Q. Peng, and X. You.
+  ***Another vertical view: A hierarchical network for heterogeneous trajectory prediction via spectrums.***
+  IEEE Transactions on Pattern Analysis and Machine Intelligence, 2025.

 - C. Wong, Z. Zou, B. Xia, and X. You.
   ***Resonance: Learning to predict social-aware pedestrian trajectories as co-vibrations.***
   In Proceedings of the IEEE/CVF International Conference on Computer Vision, 2025.